0xbxlxl/0xbxlxl/README.md

 </p>

 ## About Me
-I’m an aspiring bioinfmormatician from Lebanon who loves:
+I’m an aspiring bioinfmormatician from Lebanon currently residing in Germany, who loves:
 - 🎨 Crafting elegant code & beautiful UIs
 - 🤖 Exploring AI, machine learning, and the future in bioinformatics
 - 🚀 Learning about cutting-edge tech